A Bell for Adano: Production

 The character of Joppolo is based on the real-life experiences of Frank Toscani, who was the military governor of the town of Licata, Sicily after the Allied invasion.

-The film was in production from early November 1944 to mid-January 1945.
-Location filming occurred at Brent's Crags near Malibu, California.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther praised the script's fidelity to the original novel and wrote:It is first a delightful chronicle of native character, of the naive and picturesque natures of most plain Italian folks.
 It is also a shrewd elucidation of contrasting men of ill will.
 But, more than that, it is a fine, inspiring picture of an "understanding man's" brave attempt to instrument true democracy in a community that barely knew the word. ...
 In short, "A Bell for Adano" is a human, heart-warming film—the sort of picture that should do more for "understanding" than ten million moralizing words."

 Adaptations

 In addition to the Broadway play, there have been several other versions of John Hersey's book.
 In a 1955 Lux Video Theatre adaptation, Edmond O'Brien played the lead, with a young Charles Bronson in the part that William Bendix played in the film.
 Barry Sullivan and Anna Maria Alberghetti appeared in a 1956 CBS telecast, and John Forsythe played the major in a 1967 Hallmark Hall of Fame broadcast.